cbmckinstry/Pre-Clustering1/README.txt

     Algorithm Structure:
         Smallest Sum Iteration:
             We iterate through the sorted remainder list by starting with the smallest elements and slowly expanding.
-This ensures the tighest possible bound for our specified target.
+This ensures the tightest possible bound for our specified target.
 This bound ensures that selecting one grouping cannot take away from others within the target.
 This greedy approach can easily be proven optimal via contradiction.
         Solution Existence and Size: